shaardie/blog.haardiek.org/generators-in-go.md

 ```

 If we run this, we get `0 1 1 2 3 5 8 13 21 34 55 89 144 233 377 610 987 1597
-2584 4181`, which is looking exactly like the result before.
+2584 4181`, which is looking exactly like the result we were expecting.

 Until now there were not many surprises.
 Writing generators like this, can be
 done in nearly any language.